CIN Agar: Principle, Composition, Preparation, Uses

 Crystal violet and sodium deoxycholate (bile salt) present in the medium suppress the growth of Gram-positive bacteria.
 Irgasan further enhances the suppression of Gram-positive bacterial and fungal growth.
 The combination of antibiotics like cefsulodin, irgasan, and novobiocin suppresses the growth of many Gram-negative and Gram-positive bacterial growths except Yersinia enterocolitica and few other bacteria, selectively allowing Yersinia enterocolitica to overgrow other competitors.

-The lactose present in the medium is readily fermentable by Yersinia spp. producing organic acids as a byproduct.
+The mannitol present in the medium is readily fermentable by Yersinia spp. producing organic acids as a byproduct.
 These produced acids will reduce the pH of the medium which is detected by the neutral red incorporated in the medium as a pH indicator.
-Yersinia enterocolitica strains are capable of fermenting lactose and producing acids; hence, they produce characteristic ‘bull’s-eye’ colonies: colonies containing a central dark red/pink zone surrounded by an outer translucent zone.
+Yersinia enterocolitica strains are capable of fermenting mannitol and producing acids; hence, they produce characteristic ‘bull’s-eye’ colonies: colonies containing a central dark red/pink zone surrounded by an outer translucent zone.

 Composition of CIN Agar